opensource-construction/website/README.md

 All text content is stored in `/content`, while images are in `/public/images`.

+### To edit the core team members
+The information about the core members are stored in JSON format under [content/team.json](/content/team.json).

+Each team member should also include a picture inside `public/images/team`.

 ### New event or project

 To publish a new event or projectx: